Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Ensemble Heuristic-Distilled MLPs

 An alternative approach is to ensemble multiple MLPs.
-For example, AdaGMLP~\citep{lu2024adagmlp} proposes a boosting framework to distill multiple MLPs from a GNN for node classification.
-However, AdaGMLP is not directly applicable to link prediction or scenarios involving multiple heuristic teachers.
-Moreover, boosting requires iterative training of multiple MLPs, which can be slow.

 To effectively and efficiently ensemble multiple MLPs, our key insight is that: \emph{Since different heuristics capture different sets of positive links, their distilled MLPs should also capture different sets of positive links.} To validate this, we compute the overlapping ratio of positive edges identified by different distilled MLPs.
 We use Hits@10 to define the positive edge set for each distilled MLP.
 More details about positive edge set can be found in Section \ref{sec:heuristic_good}.
 The overlapping ratio is then computed as the Jaccard index between two positive edge sets.
 As shown in Figure \ref{fig:overlap}, the overlap among different heuristic-distilled MLPs is relatively low, confirming our hypothesis that each MLP captures complementary link information.

 So a simple yet effective solution is to train a gating function that dynamically selects which heuristic-distilled MLP to use for each input node pair.
 Ma et al.~\citep{linkmoe} introduced a similar idea by training a gating network to ensemble different GNN4LP models.
 However, their gating network is not suitable for our setting, as it takes heuristic values as inputs, requiring neighbor-fetching operations, which would compromise the inference efficiency of MLPs.